-Otezla is the first and only oral therapy approved across all severities of adult plaque psoriasis SEE NEW DATA
+Otezla is the first and only oral therapy approved across all severities of adult plaque psoriasis SEE THE DATA

 *According to PCPs, based on a survey of 150 patients (78 suspected and 72 diagnosed with plaque psoriasis) seen over a 6-month time period.

 PCP, primary care physician.

 Nearly 50% of plaque psoriasis patients have cycled through 4 or more topicals and have not used a systemic therapy 3,†,‡